 Attach claims

-In the second step, attach claims to the stock by associating relevant documentation or information, facilitating proper record-keeping and ensuring smooth handling of any potential claims or issues.
+In the second step, attach claims to the stock by associating relevant documentation or information.

 3